MarcoGriep88/RsyncBackupMonitoring/README.md

 * Created an Component in VueJS Application to display each backuped filed
 * Created an Rebuild Shellscript for the App-Dashboard
 * Bugfix in App-Dashboard (VueJS APP) in Table-Ordering

+# Contact
+If you have any questions, dont hestitate to write me an E-Mail.
+See the Contact Information on my [IT-Consultant](https://www.marcogriep.de) Webpage.